dustin-biser/Cubenado/README.md

 ## Implementation
 The curvature of the tornado is modeled using a 3rd degree Bezier curve.
 Particle motion is simulated using transform feedback resulting in cubes that oribit around the tangents of the tornado Bezier curve.
-At each frame, after particle simulation, the particles are rendered as instanced cubes, each with their own unique axis of orientation and position.
+During each frame, after particle simulation, the particles are rendered as instanced cubes, each with their own unique axis of orientation and position.

 Increasing the cube randomness slider affects various aspects of the tornado motion: